Oatmeal Scotchies

 - butterscotch chips – I used Lily’s butterscotch chips for a low-sugar option, but you can easily use any brand of butterscotch morsels/chips.

-Preheat the oven to 350°F and line a baking sheet with parchment paper or a silicone mat.
-In a large or medium bowl stir together all the ingredients, except for the rolled oats and butterscotch chips.
-If you’re having any trouble whisking your almond butter mixture, use a hand mixture!
+Step 1: Preheat the oven and line a baking sheet.
+In a large bowl, stir together all ingredients except the rolled oats and butterscotch chips.

 How to Store